mv-2112/canonical-openstack-docs/how-to/features/secrets.rst

 Secrets as a Service
 ====================

-This feature deploys `Barbican <https://docs.openstack.org/barbican>`__, the OpenStack Key Manager service.
+This feature deploys `Barbican`_, the OpenStack Key Manager service.

 Enabling Secrets
 ----------------